-The Chicago Center for Teaching offers professional development activities aimed at supporting graduate students and postdocs as they develop their approach to teaching.
+The Chicago Center for Teaching offers professional development activities aimed at supporting PhD students and postdocs as they develop their approach to teaching.
 As a means of structuring and documenting this professional development process, the CCT offers the College Teaching Certificate (CTC) program, which outlines a pathway for teaching development during graduate training and postdoctoral work at the University of Chicago.

 1. Develop and critically reflect on their teaching practice as they take up teaching opportunities at UChicago.